Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 Argynnis aphrodite (Fabricius 1787) Aphrodite Fritillary (updated July 6, 2023)

 Description.
 Aphrodite has the basic Argynnis features, including a silver-spotted ventral hindwing.
 Rusty scales of the ventral hindwing discal area extend beyond the postmedian band of silver spots.
 On the upperside, it is distinguished by radiant orange above in males, reduced dark basal scaling, reduced black scaling on veins toward the back of the forewing, and little or no black on hindwing veins.
 Females are less bright and expanded dark marks.
 Eyes are brown.
 Range and Habitat.
 Like Argynnis cybele, this species is a familiar sight in the eastern US.
 Its greater distribution includes the Great Plains, the eastern foothills of the Rocky Mountains from British Columbia to New Mexico, and a population on the Mogollon Rim in central Arizona.
 Records of that population (ssp. byblis) come within 30 miles of our border, so observers might find it in Catron County when that high country is more thoroughly explored.
 In our state, Aphrodite lives in Transition Zone grasslands and pine savannas (counties: Co,LA,Mo,RA,Sv,SJ?,SM,Ta,Un), typically between 6500 and 8200′ elevation.
 Life History.
 Larval hosts are violets (Violaceae).
 Hostplant species listed by Scott for Colorado (1986, 1992) include V. nuttalli, V. adunca and V. nephrophylla.
 There is no hostplant information specifically reported from our state, but the above reports probably hold true for northern New Mexico as well.
 Flight.
 Argynnis aphrodite has one generation per year.
 Adults fly in mid-summer between May 23 and September 17, with maximum numbers in July.
 This butterfly is passionately fond of nectar (e.g., Cirsium spp., Monarda fistulosa, and Asclepias tuberosa) and also visits wet soil, sometimes in numbers.
 Bright Aphrodite is reliably found on and near the Raton Mesa volcanic complex (Co,Un).
 At Sugarite Canyon State Park on July 15, 2010, Aphrodite adults siphoned nectar from Monarda, while Raton Mesa Fritillaries preferred Rudbeckia laciniata.
 Comments.
 Populations in northeast New Mexico (Co,Un) are most logically grouped with the Front Range race, Argynnis aphrodite ethne (Hemming 1933).
-Individuals from the Chama area and the Jemez Mountains (RA,SV) tend to be a little darker, not unlike individuals from western Colorado.
+Individuals from the Chama area and the Jemez Mountains (RA,SV), maybe even Gila high country (Ca), tend to be a little darker, not unlike individuals from western Colorado.

 ‘Front Range’ Aphrodite Fritillary male (Argynnis aphrodite ethne) Sugarite Canyon State Park, Colfax Co., NM; June 26, 2010 (photo by Steve Cary).